Cananito/Cananito.github.io/_generator/content/about-me.md

 * Playing [golf](golf.html), but not watching it.
 * Computer science.
 * Football (soccer).
 Mostly following it, sometimes watching it, but not playing it (too afraid of injuring myself).
-* Watch YouTube, TV, and movies.
+* Watching YouTube, TV, and movies.
 * [Wine](wine.html).

 ### Why “cananito”?